DORTROX/Sirius-Selfbot/README.md

   <h1> IMPORTANT </h1>

   I am not gonna be accountable for any kind of damage(Account ban and bs) that will done by it.

-<h1> **Very important** </h1>
-  I dont really want some dumb fams with 0 knowledge of dev to just copy and use it.
-So i did added and i will add some more funny commands to it that can cause a little damage or atleast do the minimum troll.
-Real fams with Good knowledge can remove it from code so yeh that's it